 Updated travel information can be found at:

-For the 2021 Fall semester, campuses in the Minnesota State system can continue to plan for future semester study abroad experiences and short-term study abroad trips.
+For the 2022 Fall semester, campuses in the Minnesota State system can continue to plan for future semester study abroad experiences and short-term study abroad trips.
 However, St. Cloud State needs to consider the many decision points in planning for study abroad and study away that allow for opportunities to review the situation and act appropriately.
-We will continue to monitor changes to travel restrictions and provide updates, if and when the system wide international travel ban is modified or rescinded.
+International travel requests can be made and will be reviewed individually.

 This information is subject to change in response to the evolving conditions of COVID-19.